rsdoiel/antenna/planet.md

 ---

-## Attacks on Indian community 'despicable' - Archbishop
+## President condemns attacks on Indian community in Ireland

 date: 2025-08-12, from: RTÉ News

-Recent attacks on members of the Indian community in Ireland are "completely and utterly despicable", the Catholic Archbishop of Dublin has said.
+Recent attacks on members of the Indian community in Ireland are "despicable" and "diminish all of us", President Michael D Higgins has said.

 <br>